 Early Modern, Metaphysics

-Dr. Davis Kuykendall is a faculty member in the Philosophy Department and the Honors College.
+Davis Kuykendall is a faculty member in the Philosophy Department and the Honors College.
 He received his B.A. from the University of North Carolina at Charlotte and his Ph.D. from Purdue University.
-Professor Kuykendall's research interests include early modern philosophy, especially Leibniz, and issues related to causation in metaphysics.
+Dr. Kuykendall's research interests include early modern philosophy, especially Leibniz, and issues related to causation in metaphysics.

 "Powerful Substances because of Powerless Powers," Journal of the American Philosophical Association, 2019.